-- A. Member is full time on 31 March.
-Contribution rate is set according to the rate of pensionable pay applicable on 31st March for the next tax year while with that same employing authority. - B. Member is part time on 31 March.
-Contribution rate must be set according to the rate of pensionable pay applicable on 31st March had the member worked full time.
-Any pensionable allowances, such as Distant Islands Allowance or bonus for part-time members must be included at the (FTE) full time equivalent rate but any ad hoc pensionable allowances such as stand-by, sleep-in payments should be included at the actual rate and not the FTE.. - C. Member has worked a combination of full time and part time continuously throughout the tax year.
-Contribution rate must be set according to the rate of pensionable pay that the member received on 31st March.
+- A. Member is full time on 31 March 2009.
+Contribution rate is set according to the rate of pensionable pay applicable on 31st March 2009 for the whole of the financial year 2009/2010 while with that same employing authority. - B. Member is part time on 31 March 2009.
+Contribution rate must be set according to the rate of pensionable pay applicable on 31st March 2009 had the member worked full time.
+Any pensionable allowances etc for part-time members must be included at the (FTE) full time equivalent rate where applicable. - C. Member has worked a combination of full time and part time continuously throughout the scheme year 1 April 2008 to 31 March 2009.
+Contribution rate must be set according to the rate of pensionable pay that the member received on 31st March 2009.
 That is, if the member were part time on 31st March, the rate would be determined according to the uprated full time equivalent pay.